“Exercise isn’t an extra, it’s not a have-to-do. It must become who we are, a habit, something we get to do.”

 Exercise isn’t something you’re going to magically fall in love with and want to do every day.
 Even the most exercise-minded people have plenty of rough days.
 But it’s absolutely possible to change your mindset to one that sees exercise as a great part of the day vs. something you dread all day.
 As something you want to do, not have to do.
 As something that makes you feel great instead of something that feels like a chore.

 Have you achieved the exercise mindset yet?
 How long did it take you to get there and what strategies do you feel helped?
 Or, do you still struggle with exercise – because that’s okay and you’re not alone!
-Tell me about it in the comments or tweet me @runlikeagirl311 on Twitter.
+Tell me about it, the comments are your space.